MOvi996/HLCV/README.md

 and goes on to deep-learning concepts like

   - MLPs and CNNs for object identification,
-  - Vision Transformers and CNN-LSTMs for image-captioning.
+  - Vision Transformers (ViTs) and CNN-LSTMs for image-captioning.

 The model classes are defined in src/models.
 The training scripts can be found in src/trainers.